Quick guide to Seed Enterprise Investment Schemes

 Seed Enterprise Investment Schemes offer some of the best tax breaks in the UK.

-Investors can put money in to start-up companies destined to encourage entrepreneurs to set up the next Facebook, Google or eBay but SEIS investments are not for everyone – as always, high risk generates high returns.
+Investors can put money in to start-up companies destined to encourage entrepreneurs to set up the next Facebook, Google or eBay but SEIS investments are not for everyone – potential for high returns = high risk.

 For investors who want to know more about SEIS, here are some key questions answered: